Back to Blog

 Every social media platform uses engagement velocity — how quickly a post accumulates interactions after publishing — as a core ranking signal.
 When you post at the right time, your content appears in front of active users who can immediately engage.
 That early engagement tells the algorithm your content is worth showing to more people.

 The difference between posting at your optimal time versus a random time is substantial.
-Analysis of millions of posts shows that timing alone accounts for a 30-50% variance in reach for the same quality of content.
+Analysis of millions of posts by Sprout Social and Hootsuite shows that timing alone accounts for a 30-50% variance in reach for the same quality of content.

 But here is the critical nuance that most "best posting times" articles miss: the numbers below are industry averages.
 Your best times depend on where your audience lives, what their daily routines look like, and when they habitually check each platform.
 Generic times are a starting point.
 Personalized timing based on your own data is the goal.